About The Performers

 ABOUT THE SHOWS

-The prancing, dancing oinkers are appropriate for ANY occasion that calls for FUN!
+The prancing, dancing oinkers were appropriate for ANY occasion that called for FUN!

-No one can frown and be in a bad mood when a pig is making a football field goal and shooting hoops!
+No one could frown and be in a bad mood when a pig was making a football field goal and shooting hoops!

-The crowds at fairs, schools, corporate events, media shoots, pet fairs, and malls are left hungering for more of the hams (but not in a literal sense)!
+The crowds at fairs, schools, corporate events, media shoots, pet fairs, and malls were left hungering for more of the hams (but not in a literal sense)!
 Because the pigs are actually pets, they are perfect for pet fair entertainment.
-Corporate events love the hoofers because they break up the boredom of conventions.
+Corporate events loved the hoofers because they'd break up the boredom of conventions.

-At malls, people just can't believe it when they hear a REAL slam -dunking pig will be visiting, so the crowds swamp the stores!
+At malls, people just couldn't believe it when they heard a REAL slam-dunking pig would be visiting, so the crowds swamped the stores!
 The pigsters have graced NBA Basketball halftime shows, colleges, and even weddings.

 Children ADORE the pigsters.

-For advertising and TV promotion, they are ideal attention getters, and are just downright cute.
+For advertising and TV promotion, they were ideal attention-getters, and were just downright cute.

-If you want a show that people will be talking about for months, Valentines Performing Pigs are for you!
+If you wanted a show that people would be talking about for months, Valentines Performing Pigs were for you!

-This is a large production with music that attracts standing room only crowds.
+This was a large production with music that attracts standing room only crowds.

 EVERYONE IS ALLOWED TO PET THE PIGS!

-ALL SHOWS STAR "NELLIE", WORLD PIG TRICK CHAMPION AND FINALIST FOR THE $25,00O PRIZE IN ANIMAL PLANET'S PET STAR.
+ALL SHOWS INCLUDED "NELLIE", WORLD PIG TRICK CHAMPION AND FINALIST FOR THE $25,00O PRIZE IN ANIMAL PLANET'S PET STAR.

-The famous pigs are perfectly housetrained and are USDA licensed and insured for one million dollars.
+The famous pigs were perfectly housetrained and were USDA licensed and insured for one million dollars.